A review on deep reinforcement learning for fluid mechanics: an update: Deep reinforcement learning for computational fluid dynamics

 \subsection{Other applications}

-This section connects to other contributions of the literature applying DRL to more restricted domains, \eg, turbulence model generation \cite{novati2021}, sloshing suppression \cite{xie2021} or instability mitigation in fluids \cite{belus2019}, among others.
+This section connects to other contributions of the literature applying DRL to more restricted sub-domains of fluid mechanics, \eg, turbulence model generation \cite{novati2021}, sloshing suppression \cite{xie2021} or instability mitigation in fluids \cite{belus2019}, among others.
 It is worth insisting that the scarcity of publications on these topics does not reflect a lack of interest or priority, but rather the suddenness with which DRL has opened up new opportunities for a wide range of applications, as was already clear from the previous sections.
+Note also, the literature features a few other publications pertaining to more peripheral domains of applications, \eg energy efficiency~\cite{kazm18,zhang19} or wave energy converters \cite{anderlini2018, bruzzone2020}.
+These generally use low-dimensional models basically unrelated to the equations of fluid dynamics, and are thus not formally considered to keep the scope of the review well-defined.